24 Activities to Add to Your Spring Bucket List

 10. Have a Family Movie Night

 Skip the trip to the movie theater and host a family movie night in.
-Tune in to one of Hallmark’s family-friendly seasonal movie marathons, or catch all the new movies coming to Netflix this month.
-And don’t forget the snacks!
+Settle in for a marathon of all the classics, and don't forget the snacks!
 Our homemade caramel popcorn recipe is a staff favorite.

 12. Start a Sewing Project